MRI prices are really complicated: Different facilities, different machines, different parts of the body. Yikes.

 There are also private radiology facilities that offer exceptionally low costs, such as $295 at RPN of California, a low-cost MRI services network with headquarters in Ontario, Calif.
-Read more about RPN on our blog.
-RPN has also opened facilities in Phoenix and Tempe, Ariz., with low prices for an MRI; the phone number to schedule in Arizona is (602) 714 7804.
+(Read more about RPN on our blog.)
+RPN has also opened facilities in Phoenix and Tempe, Ariz.
+(Update: RPN is now closed.–Editor.)

 So how can you find a low-cost or affordable MRI if you’re price-sensitive?

-Hospitals often charge more and generally ascribe those higher charges to overhead, according to Martha Bebinger, a reporter who specializes in health costs at WBUR radio in Boston, who described her discovery about the cost of an MRI in a radio interview here.
-(She was charged nearly $8,000 on the bill, but the insurance company paid $1,650 – this is the negotiated price, so called because it’s negotiated by the provider and the insurance company.)
+Hospitals often charge more and ascribe those higher charges to overhead, according to Martha Bebinger, a reporter who specializes in health costs at WBUR radio in Boston.
+She described her discovery about the cost of an MRI in a radio interview here.

 Next: Part 2 of “How much does an MRI cost?”
 What kinds of MRI are there, and what additional charges might there be?